Marthandam: Roads

 Marthandam lies in the National Highway (NH66) connecting Kanyakumari to Panvel.
 The main bus stand of Marthandam is located along the Market Road in Kaalaichanthai.
 This bus stand is the base for MTM-based TNSTC (local) and SETC (long-distance buses).
 KeralaSRTC buses and also SETC buses to Chennai, Bengaluru, Ooty, Vellore and Pondichery operate from here.
 Private long-distance buses departing from Marthandam operate from various parts of the town.
 Marthandam is one of the heavy-traffic areas in the two-lane section of NH544.
 The recent steel flyover which spans more than 2 km has considerably reduced the traffic.
 Other major state roads from Marthandam include MTM-Pechiparai road via Kuzhithurai, MTM-Kulasekaram road and MTM-Colachal road.

 Air

-The nearest airport is Trivandrum International Airport, which is 40 km from Marthandam.
+The nearest Airport is Trivandrum International & Domestic Airport (TRV), Kerala.
+Distance is about 40 km from Marthandam.

 Railways

-It has a railway line connecting the capital of Kerala, Trivandrum, with the southernmost tip of India, Kanyakumari.
+Kuzhithurai(Marthandam) is the second largest station in the district.It has a railway line connecting the capital of Kerala, Trivandrum, with the southernmost tip of India, Kanyakumari.
 Kuzhithurai station serves the town of Marthandam and is found midway along the Trivandrum — Kanyakumari railway line.
 This railway station's collection is more than seven crore per annum and a daily passenger patronage of more than 50,000 people.
 The station has two platforms and falls on the Kanyakumari—Trivandrum line in the Trivandrum Division of the Southern Railway zone.

 Marthandam is well connected to Chennai, Mumbai, Delhi, Howrah and all over India by the rail service.
 Kuzhithurai West is the secondary station where only local trains halt.